 The line drawn between included and excluded in the table has led some to argue that the unemployment rate is either too specific or too broad a measure and thus fails to capture the “true” state of the labor market.
 The version of the unemployment rate that shows up in press headlines is one general view of the labor market.
 More detailed labor market data are published by BLS that provide a closer look at labor market conditions.
 In addition to the headline unemployment rate, detailed data about the characteristics of the CNP are published for the United States each month.
 Among the details are data on those not in the labor force and demographic characteristics of the labor force.

 Detailed labor market data for Oregon are only published annually on the BLS website.
 One source is the Geographic Profile of Employment and Unemployment (GP).
-GP data are based on annual averages from the Current Population Survey (CPS), and available on the BLS website at: https://www.bls.gov/opub/geographic-profile/home.htm.
-The latest GP data are for 2018.
-Although not as detailed as the GP reports, another source of detailed data are available for 2018 for states at: https://www.bls.gov/lau/table14full18.pdf.
-Oregon data are on page 47 of this report.
+GP data are based on annual averages from the Current Population Survey (CPS), most recently for 2019, and available on the BLS website at: https://www.bls.gov/opub/geographic-profile/home.htm.
+Although not as detailed as the GP reports, another source of detailed data are available for 2020 for states at: https://www.bls.gov/lau/ptable14full2020.pdf.
+Oregon data are on page 40 of this report.
 These and other reports are located under the Annual Average section of the Local Area Unemployment Statistics (LAUS) home page at: https://www.bls.gov/lau/.

 The Civilian Labor Force

 The CNP is comprised of all persons 16 and older, excluding the institutional population (e.g., penal and mental facilities or homes for the aged) and those on active duty in the U.S. Armed Forces.
 The CNP is the population base for the derivation of the labor force data.
-Oregon’s 2018 annual average CNP was nearly 3.4 million.
+Oregon’s 2020 annual average CNP was around 3.4 million.

 The CNP consists of two groups: those in the labor force and those not in the labor force.
 Individuals in the labor force either have a job (i.e., are employed) or are actively seeking one (i.e., are unemployed).
-In 2018, nearly 2.1 million Oregonians, or more precisely 61.8 percent of the CNP based on unrounded figures, were in the civilian labor force.
+In 2020, just over 2.1 million Oregonians, or more precisely 61.5% of the CNP based on unrounded figures, were in the civilian labor force.
 Those not in the labor force are without employment and not engaged in an active job search.
-Around 1.3 million Oregonians were not in the labor force in 2018.
+Around 1.3 million Oregonians were not in the labor force in 2020.

 Among individuals not in the labor force are those generally described as having some “marginal attachment” to it.
 The marginally attached have indicated that they want a job, are available to work, and have looked for work sometime during the prior 12 months.
 These individuals are not considered unemployed, however, because they did not actively search for work during the four weeks preceding the CPS reference week (the week of each month containing the 12th day).
 “Discouraged workers” are a subset of the marginally attached.
 They are not looking for work because they believe there are no jobs available or there are none for which they qualify.
-For Oregon in 2018, of the 1.3 million who were not in the labor force, about 1.6 percent were marginally attached and 0.3 percent were discouraged workers.
-Nationally in 2018, 95,716,000 people were not in the labor force.
-Among these individuals, 1,517,000 (about 1.6%) were marginally attached and 423,000 (about 0.4%) were discouraged workers.
+For Oregon in 2020, of the 1.3 million who were not in the labor force, about 2.1% were marginally attached and 0.5% were discouraged workers.
+Nationally in 2020, 99,587,000 people were not in the labor force.
+Among these individuals, 1,962,000 (about 2.0%) were marginally attached and 574,000 (about 0.6%) were discouraged workers.

 A full-time worker is defined as an individual who usually works 35 or more hours per week.
 If the individual has more than one job, then the hours at all jobs are aggregated to determine the usual full- or part-time work status.
 A part-time worker is defined as an individual who usually works from one to 34 hours per week.
 Particular attention should be paid to the word “usually” in both the full- and part-time definitions.
 During the reference week, a worker who usually works 40 hours per week may actually work only 25 hours.
 This worker, however, would be classified as a full-time worker since he or she usually works 40 hours.
-In 2018, about 79 percent of Oregon’s employed were usually working full time, while about 21 percent were usually part-time workers.
+In 2020, about 79% of Oregon’s employed were usually working full time, while about 21% were usually part-time workers.

 Individuals working part time for economic reasons, also known as “involuntary part-time,” have indicated they are available for full-time work.
-However, for “economic” reasons such as slack work, unfavorable business conditions, inability to find full-time work, and seasonal declines in demand, these people are working part time.
-Those at work part time for economic reasons comprised of about 3.4 percent of Oregon’s employed in 2018.
-Likewise, there are those who work part time for “noneconomic” reasons, such as illness or other medical limitation, childcare problems or other family or personal obligations, school or training, and retirement or social security limits on earnings.
-Those at work part time for noneconomic reasons comprised about 22.2 percent of employment in Oregon in 2018.
+However, for economic reasons such as slack work, unfavorable business conditions, inability to find full-time work, and seasonal declines in demand, these people are working part time.
+Those at work part time for economic reasons comprised about 5.4% of Oregon’s employed in 2020.
+Likewise, there are those who work part time for noneconomic reasons, such as illness or other medical limitation, childcare problems or other family or personal obligations, school or training, and retirement or social security limits on earnings.
+Those at work part time for noneconomic reasons comprised about 23.0% of employment in Oregon in 2020.

 Not considered employed are persons whose only activity consists of working in their own homes, doing activities such as painting, repairing, cleaning, or other home-related work.
 Also excluded from the total employment number are those only doing volunteer work for religious, charitable, or similar organizations.
 Those only caring for children or elderly are excluded as well.